devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 ## The final tally

-Let’s compare our `EXPLAIN ANALYZE` numbers:
+Let's compare our `EXPLAIN ANALYZE` numbers:

 **Before**: